 “We were really impressed with how the boxways allowed the machine to move, as well as its sturdiness.
 It was also important for us to have local support available.” – Usinage Superieur

-By Shop Metalworking Technology Usinage Superieur, a job shop located in Sainte-Catherine, Que., has spent the better part of the last 34 years perfecting its holemaking abilities.
+By Canadian Metalworking Technology Usinage Superieur, a job shop located in Sainte-Catherine, Que., has spent the better part of the last 34 years perfecting its holemaking abilities.
 From its beginnings in 1985 as a small repair shop for industrial parts,” said Jean-François Dextraze, operations manager, Usinage Superieur.
 “To perfect our quality and reduce our downtime, we have developed specific tooling and drilling methods.
 Holemaking is really our sweet spot.”

 The majority of its work comes from the hydroelectric and petrochemical industries, particularly heat exchangers.
 For much of its recent history, the shop has partnered with Thermofin, a manufacturer of heat exchangers and Usinage Superieur’s largest customer, taking up about 80 per cent of the shop’s capacity.
 This left the shop with only a limited capacity for other projects and lessened its need to take on additional projects.